masato-hi/taskal/README.md

 ```

 #### Definition of hidden tasks
-Tasks with an underscore at the beginning of the name are not displayed in the task list.
+Tasks with an underscore at the starting of the name are not displayed in the task list.

 ```
 test: &test echo test